 5. Conclusion and future prospects:

 The study demonstrates that fermentation significantly enhances the nutritional profile of silkworm pupae (SWP), a typically discarded by-product of the silk industry.
 The fermentation process increased the crude protein content from 46.51% in non-deoiled SWP to 69.88% in fermented SWP, while reducing crude fat and moisture content.
 Notably, the fermentation process also decreased crude fiber and increased ash content.
 Additionally, the amino acid profile improved substantially, with increased concentrations of essential amino acids such as methionine, lysine, and leucine, as well as non-essential amino acids like glutamic acid and glycine.
-These improvements highlight the potential of fermented silkworm pupae as a valuable protein source for animal and human feeds, with an enhanced amino acid profile meeting FAO/WHO/UNO standards.
+These improvements highlight the potential of fermented silkworm pupae as a valuable protein source for animal and human feeds, with an enhanced amino acid profile meeting FAO/WHO/UNO standard.
 The findings support the repurposing of silkworm pupae through fermentation, providing an effective strategy to reduce waste and improve feed quality, aligning with broader sustainability goals in the feed industry.

 Table1: Proximate composition of SWP, DSWP and FSWP: